 It is best to store spices in their whole state (pods, seeds, dehydrated roots, etc.), you can further the storage to a few years in airtight containers.

-There are so many more herbs and spices that you can store in your pantry, grow in your herb garden and stock in your freezer.
+There are so many more herbs and spices that you can store in your pantry, grow in your herb garden, and stock in your freezer.
 This list is a good starting place as you begin cooking more.

 Canned & Jarred Goods

 Many of these items are ones that we can eat fresh and frozen.
-Canned almost seem a distant third cousin.
+Canned almost seems a distant third cousin.
 However, for a well-stocked pantry, having canned varieties of the foods we usually eat can help with quick meals when someone is sick or quick meals.

-- Pickles - they are great for snacks and dehydrate well for pickle chips, too.
+• Pickles —They are great for snacks and dehydrate well for pickle chips, too.

-- Soups - Such an easy convenience food, especially for sick times
+• Soups — Such an easy convenience food, especially for sick times

 Heating Note: Did you know that you can heat most canned foods in a fondue pot?!
 It's a great item to keep stored in your kitchen gear for an alternative cooking source during power outages from the weather.
 Keep an eye out for them at garage sales and thrift stores!
 And make sure to stock up on fuel, too!